How to choose a Chiang Mai cooking class

 I gave it some thought and came up with several things to consider when choosing a Chiang Mai cooking class.

 My ‘go to’ when choosing travel related things is Tripadvisor.
 There is even a post ‘The Top Ten Chiang Mai cooking classes’.
 Each recommended course has a long list of reviews from happy guests.
 And that’s the problem.
 They all have a five-star rating.
 They all have positive reviews.
 While the list gave me an idea of what courses were available, I couldn’t choose between them based on reviews or ratings.

 So what else do you consider when choosing a Thai cooking class?

 How much time do you want to spend on your cooking course?
-If you are really into cooking and have a lot of time, then there are full day courses.
+If you are really into cooking and have a lot of time, then there are full-day courses.
 You start at 8.30 or 9, and cook and eat until somewhere between 3 and 5.30, depending on the course.
 They usually include some other activities such as a market visit or a talk on farming.

 If you are only in Chiang Mai for a few days, you might want to do a half day course.
 There are morning only classes like the one at Asia Scenic from 9am-1pm where you cook and eat lunch.
 Most others offer an evening class like the one at Mama Noi between 4.30 and 8.30 where you cook and eat dinner.
 There are fewer afternoon courses, but Siam Rice run a course from 12-3.30.

 All courses vary in length slightly.
 Check out the table at the end of this blog or the course websites for the exact timings.